sopra-fs22-group-15/cozycave-server/README.md

 This is one of our User-Stories, which still needs to be implemented.
 Unfortunately we couldn't achieve this, because we were lacking a fifth programmer in our group since Milestone 1.

-### Picture Upload Safety & Ethical Concerns
+### PICTURE UPLOAD SAFETY & ETHICAL CONCERNS

 As a matter of fact, a lot of such services are being abused to distribute illegal content such as pornographic material, drug distribution etc. Thus we would need some kind of logic to check the uploaded pictures, such that our platform does not distribute these contents over the web.

-### IMPLEMENTATION OF A BUSINESS MODELL
+### IMPLEMENTATION OF A BUSINESS MODEL

 For our customers (e.g Universities), which could need to make a revenue through Cozy Cave to offset maintenance costs, we need to design and implement a business model.
 For instance, the easiest and most simple way would be to display commercials next to the AD of our listings.
 A more advanced and unethical way is to sell the profile data and search preferences of our customers to third parties (e.g. what a customer would be willing to pay for a flat, where the student is looking for accomodation etc.).

 ### SCALE UP

 The application needs to be stress tested for a lot of requests and users.
-Also it would make sense to have a failover cluster and use a loadbalancer to ensure the availability of Cozy Cave.
+Also, it would make sense to have a failover cluster and use a loadbalancer to ensure the availability of Cozy Cave.

 # Authors and acknowledgment